 - CATSA assumes no liability for damage to personal property resulting from this necessary security measure.
 We appreciate your understanding and cooperation.

 Tips for buying locks

-- Baggage locks are widely used in the U.S. and other countries and can be purchased at travel stores, airports and retailers in Canada and abroad.
+- Baggage locks are widely used and can be purchased at travel stores, airports and retailers in Canada and abroad.

-- Baggage locks that are recognized and accepted by airport security agencies can be identified by the following logos*:
+- Baggage locks that are recognized and accepted by airport security agencies in North America can be identified by the following logos*:

 - Before buying the locks, ask your retailer and read the packaging to confirm they can be opened by airport security agencies.*CATSA does not recommend or endorse any lock manufacturer or provider, nor any specific travel lock.
 There may be other lock brands in addition to those noted above.
 CATSA does not represent or warrant that travel locks are effective, can be opened by CATSA, or that the search can be completed.